-Drug and Alcohol Policy (rev. 8/23)
+Drug and Alcohol Policy

-The parish/school is committed to providing a positive, safe and secure workplace for its employees.
+The parish/school is committed to providing a positive, safe, and secure workplace for its employees.
 Central to these goals is providing an environment which is free from the harmful effects of drug and alcohol abuse.
 This policy is adopted in furtherance of this vision and applies to all employees.

 Employees are expected to be physically and mentally fit to perform their duties when reporting to work and when performing duties in the course and scope of their employment.
-In addition, no employee shall report to work or perform work-related duties while impaired by or under the influence of alcohol, illegal drugs or other substances (including prescription medication) that would affect his/her ability to perform the job in a safe and efficient manner.
-Furthermore, employees are prohibited from using, possessing, selling or transferring alcohol or illegal drugs on parish/school premises, in parish/school vehicles or during the workday.
+In addition, no employee shall report to work or perform work-related duties while impaired by or under the influence of alcohol, illegal drugs, or other substances (including prescription medication) that would affect his/her ability to perform the job in a safe and efficient manner.
+Furthermore, employees are prohibited from using, possessing, selling, or transferring alcohol or illegal drugs on parish/school premises, in parish/school vehicles or during the workday.

 Conduct in violation of this policy could jeopardize the safety of students, other employees or parent and could harm the parish/school relations and reputation with the public.
 Violations of the policy may therefore result in disciplinary action, up to and including immediate discharge, regardless of any progressive discipline policy that may be in place and regardless of the employee's past employment service history.

+To ensure compliance with this policy, an employee may be relieved from his/her duties and may be asked to submit to a substance abuse screening in the following situations:

-In addition, employees may be tested for drugs and alcohol at the discretion of the parish/school.
-If the parish/school has a reasonable belief that an employee is impaired on the job, is under the influence of illegal drugs and/or alcohol or has been using illegal drugs and/or alcohol during the course and duties of employment, the employee may be relieved from his/her duties and may be asked to submit to a drug and alcohol test.
+- If the parish/school has a reasonable suspicion that an employee is under the influence of alcohol or drugs in violation of this policy that could affect or have adversely affected the employee's job performance. - If the employee has been using illegal drugs and/or alcohol during the course and duties of employment

 Tests may include urinalysis, a blood test and or a breath screening/breathalyzer.
 Tests will not be conducted if an employee refuses to submit; however, refusal to submit may result in appropriate disciplinary action, including but not limited to immediate removal from service and/or immediate termination.

 This policy does not prohibit pre-approved and responsible, moderate use of alcohol at parish/school approved activities and meetings, but only if students are not present and if supervision of students is not required later that same day.
+If the employee chooses to drink, the employee should do so in moderation and sensibly, should conduct themselves professionally, should never drive under the influence of alcohol, and should obey state and local laws concerning drinking and driving.
+If an employee is too impaired to drive, they are advised to choose an alternative mode of transportation such as a cab or rideshare.